EphraimFriedman/Restaurant-review/part-3/README.md

 * The user is on a restaurant detail page

 ------
-1. Add a section to the page requiring log in to review
+1. Add a button to the page requiring log in to review
+1. When the user clicks this button they should be taken to the same page as the login instructions above

 ![](mockups/not-logged-in-on-restaurant-page.png)